 With deep pockets, the Campaign for Tobacco Free Kids was one of the most outspoken groups in the San Francisco debate.

-"San Francisco's groundbreaking law stands – and will stop the tobacco industry from targeting kids, African Americans and other populations with menthol- and candy-flavored products, as the industry has done for far too long," said President Matthew Myers said in a statement.
+"San Francisco's ground-breaking law stands – and will stop the tobacco industry from targeting kids, African Americans and other populations with menthol- and candy-flavoured products, as the industry has done for far too long," said President Matthew Myers said in a statement.

 ‘Geared towards teens’

 The American Lung Association was one health organization that welcomed the ban.